 And the other great thing about being able to add people and add different, I guess, user roles to the page is that people get a bit nervous because if I have, for example, David Jukicson post– I’ll show you what I mean.
 When the post comes up.

-So that way it feels a bit more seamless for people who are, I guess following your page.
+That way it feels a bit more seamless for people who are, I guess following your page.
 They don’t necessarily know that different people are posting content.
-So that’s definitely a great thing to have all these different page admins but to, to the user who actually sees your content, in the end, it seems all seemless, like there’s one person doing everything.
+That’s definitely a great thing to have all these different page admins but to, to the user who actually sees your content, in the end, it seems all seemless, like there’s one person doing everything.

-So that’s a big difference.
+That’s a big difference.
 Being able to have page role.
 You can have that on a Facebook page, but you cannot have that on a Facebook personal profile.
-So take note.
-So that’s a big difference.
+Take note.
+That’s a big difference.

 You used to be able to create your post, click on the right hand at the bottom and then add the date here.
 But they removed that so you can actually do it somewhere else and I’ll put a link in the description to show you the link to that in-depth tutorial.